nethoxa/random/README.md

 # random
-Some tools I have to make my life easier

 - [video_scores_parser](./video_scores_parser.py): I am a pianist, and scores are pretty expensive, so this will download all different photographs of a "score video" and assemble the full score (can be improved... whatever)
 - I have a parser that creates a full graph showing all the interactions with all the Windows 10 drivers by using the IDA Pro CLI as the binary lifting backend (from my time hacking windows).
 It is private